 VascuSenS is a University of Glasgow research group developing innovative vascular sensing and therapy technology focused on implantable medical devices.
 This revolutionary technology will ultimately diagnose and treat clogged arteries before the blockage become symptomatic.

-Developed in collaboration with the University of Edinburgh, the platform technology functions by detecting both the quantity and quality of blockages that impact blood flow.
+Developed in collaboration between Dr John Mercer and Dr Steven Neale, and the University of Edinburgh, the platform technology functions by detecting both the quantity and quality of blockages that impact blood flow.
 The flexible design allows the sensor and telemetry to be integrated into a number of different iterations including stents and vascular grafts.
 The sensor and implantable telemetry device collects impedimetric data from inside the body and relays it to the outside world for cloud based processing.
 The data is then formatted and processed to provide a visualization of inside the vessel.
 The clinically useful data is then relayed to an iOS/Android app developed by the group for both patient and clinician.

 Cardiovascular disease will kill 1 in 3 patients suffering from heart attacks, strokes and other vascular complications caused by blocked arteries, leading to 17.5 million premature deaths globally per annum (WHO Statistics 2020).
 Detecting these occlusions as they form inside the body is beyond current medical technology, making self-reporting implantable devices truly transformative for global healthcare.
 Initially, the group has developed a device for reporting vascular blockages (restenosis and thrombosis) found in chronic kidney disease (CKD) patients that require permanent vascular access.
 Some 10% of the global population suffer from CKD and 2.5 million patients will require end stage renal dialysis.
 Although this figure accounts for 1% of affected patients, their cost of treatment is estimated to consume 8% of the Medicare budget (an estimate of $100 billion).
 A self-reporting device that can conduct diagnostic surveillance would be transformational, reducing hospitalisation and treatment times and costs, but a device that can also offer a therapeutic element would be truly transformational for this cohort.
 Such a device would offer a personalised approach to treatment, reducing patient suffering and offering the optimal, most time-efficient treatment.